 Glenn: Yeah-Yeah-Yeah-Yeah. [laughs] Yeah, I mean, I was reading- I mean, I was reading comments on MySpace, but by the time, I don't know, I think I got off of MySpace like 2007, 2008, I was like done with it as was everyone else. [laughs]

 Charlie: Yeah.
 What a thing, man, imagine being like the- in Tom, right?
-There was that Tom from MySpace.
+There wasn’t it Tom from MySpace.